rdpr/GhostKey/README.md

 ---

-**Note**: This is a menu bar app, so there's no Dock icon.
+**Note**: This is a menu bar app.
 Look for the counter emoji in your menu bar!
+The app appears in the Dock only when the Manage Codes window is open.